 Based on our understanding of the group and industry, we identified that the principal risks of non-compliance with laws and regulations related to breaches of UK regulatory principles, such as those governed by the Prudential Regulation Authority and the Financial Conduct Authority, and we considered the extent to which non-compliance might have a material effect on the financial statements.
 We also considered those laws and regulations that have a direct impact on the financial statements such as Companies Act 2006.
-We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to posting inappropriate journal entries, such as those that could imply an improved capital position of the group and company, management bias in accounting estimates and judgemental areas of the financial statements such as the valuation of insurance contract liabilities and the valuation of investments classified as Level 3 under IFRS 13.
+We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to posting inappropriate journal entries, such as those that could imply improved capital position of the group and company, management bias in accounting estimates and judgemental areas of the financial statements such as the valuation of insurance contract liabilities and the valuation of investments classified as Level 3 under IFRS 13.
 Audit procedures performed by the engagement team included:

-- Discussions with the Board, management, Internal Audit, senior management involved in the Risk and Compliance functions and the group's legal function, including consideration of known or suspected instance of non-compliance with laws and regulation and fraud; - Assessment of any matters reported on the group's whistleblowing register and the results of management's investigation of such matters;
+- Discussions with the Board, management, Internal Audit, senior management involved in the Risk and Compliance functions and the group's legal function, including consideration of known or suspected instance of non-compliance with laws and regulation and fraud; - Assessment of any matters reported on the group's whistleblowing register and the results of management's investigation of such matters; - Reading key correspondence with the Prudential Regulation Authority and the Financial Conduct Authority in relation to compliance with laws and regulations; - Reviewing relevant meeting minutes including those of the Risk Committee and attending all Audit Committees;